e019chen/facial-expression-recognition/proposal.md

 5. Confusion Matrix

 #### Project Goals
 * High overall accuracy.
-This shows the model has a high chance of correctly identifying facial expressions.
+Shows a high chance of correctly identifying facial expressions.
 * Balanced precision and recall for each facial expression category.
-This demonstrates the model’s ability to correctly identify each expression without false positives/negatives.
+Demonstrates the ability to correctly identify each expression without false positives/negatives.
 * Minimal bias.
-This ensures the model performs well regardless of the context (e.g. age, gender, ethnicity)
+Ensures high performance regardless of the context (age, gender, ethnicity)

 #### Expected Results
-* Around 60~90% accuracy (lower using simpler models and higher using deep learning models such as CNN) [7]
+* Around 60~90% accuracy (lower using simpler models and higher using deep learning models) [7]
-* Some expressions are inherently more difficult to recognize e.g. smile and smirk
+* However, some expressions are inherently harder to recognize (smile and smirk)
-* Limitations under certain circumstances e.g. low-light
+* Image limitations (low-lighting, obstructed views)

 ## Gantt Chart